mclaughlinconnor/ycircuit/README.md

     * Save and load symbols (.sym files) (Ctrl+Shift+S, Ctrl+Shift+L)
     * Modify existing symbol (Alt+F->M)
     * Export symbol or schematic as a PDF, SVG, JPG, PNG, BMP or TIFF file (Ctrl+E)
+        * Make sure to turn off pin visibility (Shift+P) while exporting if you don't want the pins to show up!
         * While exporting to EPS was natively supported by PyQt4, the Qt team decided to drop this during the transition to Qt5.
 As a result, EPS is no longer supported by YCircuit.
 If you need a vector-based exporting option, use the PDF or SVG options.
     * Import image (Ctrl+I)
         * This has the same response as Shapes->Image.
 Imports a raster image and embeds it in the current file.
 Imported images can be resized.